 VCV Rack is free/open-source software, but you should still familiarize yourself with the VCV Rack licenses before releasing your plugin, to avoid misuse of intellectual property.
 If in doubt, send your licensing questions to email@example.com.

-I want to release my plugin under the GNU General Public License v3.0 (GPLv3).¶
+I want to release my plugin under the GNU General Public License v3.0 (GPLv3) free/open-source license.¶

 I want to release my plugin under a different open-source license or freeware.¶

-Rack offers a VCV Rack Non-Commercial Plugin License Exception which allows you to license your plugin under any terms you want, as long as it is offered free of charge.
+Rack offers a VCV Rack Non-Commercial Plugin License Exception which allows you to license your plugin under any terms of your choice, as long as it is offered free of charge.
 You may choose:

 - Closed-source freeware.

 - Donationware, as long as a donation is not required for use (otherwise you need a commercial plugin license).

 Note that if you copy significant portions of Rack’s code into your own plugin, you must license it under GPLv3.

 If someone makes a fork of your non-GPLv3 open-source plugin that is not a Rack plugin (e.g. a port to VST or a digital hardware module), their source code becomes no longer linked to VCV Rack and is thus no longer a “derived work” of Rack, so Rack’s license does not apply to their source code.

 I want to sell my plugin commercially under non-GPLv3 terms.¶